TheoBrigitte/kimsufi-notifier/README.md

 #### Check availability

-Check availability of a specific server in one all datacenters.
+Check availability of a specific server in all datacenters.

 ```
 $ bin/check.sh --plan-code 24ska01